medic/cht-docs/content/en/apps/tutorials/contact-and-users-2.md

 ### 2. Create CHW Areas, CHW Contacts and Users (using medic-conf's create-users feature)

-Next you are going to create CHW areas for the health facilities you created in the step above along with the CHW contacts and users for these CHW areas.
+Next you are going to create CHW Areas for the Health Facilities you created in the step above along with the CHW contacts and users for these CHW Areas.

 Create a CSV file named `users.csv` and add the details of the Users, CHW contacts, and CHW Areas you would like to create.
 Save this file in the base project directory.